Evangelicalism in the United States: 19th century

 In the 19th century, evangelicalism expanded as a result of the Second Great Awakening (1790s–1840s).
 The revivals of the Second Great Awakening influenced all the major Protestant denominations, and turned most American Protestants into evangelicals.
 From the 1790s until the 1860s, evangelicals were the most influential religious leaders in the United States.
 For context, the U.S. population was 2.6 million in 1776.
 By 1860 it had grown to 31.5 million.
 Between 1790 and 1840, over four million people (more than the entire population in 1776) had moved west of the Appalachian Mountains.

 There were three major centers of revival in the Second Great Awakening.
 Revival in the Cumberland River Valley of western frontier states Tennessee and Kentucky started as early as 1800.
 In New England, a major revival began among Congregationalists by the 1820s, led by Edwardsian preachers such as Timothy Dwight, Lyman Beecher, Nathaniel Taylor, and Asahel Nettleton.
 In western New York—the so-called "burned-over district" along the Erie Canal—the revival was mainly led by Congregationalists and Presbyterians, but Baptists and Methodists were also involved.

-Unlike the East Coast, where revivals tended to be quieter and more solemn, western revivals tended to be more emotional and dramatic.
+Unlike the East Coast, where revivals tended to be quieter and more solemn, western revivals tended to be emotional and dramatic.
 Presbyterian minister James McGready led the Revival of 1800, also known as the Red River Revival, in southwestern Kentucky's Logan County.
 It was here that the traditional Scottish communion season began to evolve into the American camp meeting.
 In northeastern Kentucky's Bourbon County a year later, the Cane Ridge Revival led by Barton Stone lasted a week and drew crowds of 20,000 people from the thinly populated frontier.
 At Cane Ridge, many converts experienced religious ecstasy and "bodily agitations".
 Some worshipers caught holy laughter, barked like dogs, experienced convulsions, fell into trances, danced, shouted or were slain in the Spirit.
 Similar responses had occurred in other revivals, but they were more intense at Cane Ridge.
 This revival was the origin of the Stone-Campbell Movement, from which the Churches of Christ and Disciples of Christ denominations originate.